boyangwan12/Human-Age-Prediction/README.md

 ---
 ## Acknowledgments

-This project was completed as part of the INSY662 course at McGill University, in collaboration with Madeleine Dinh, Alexandra Guion, Juliana Hubacova, and Boyang Wan.
+This project was completed as part of the INSY662 course at McGill University, in collaboration with Alexandra Guion, Madeleine Dinh, and Juliana Hubacova.